DaveWilcock/php-strava-client/README.md

-# Roflcopter Strava v3 API Library
+# Strava v3 API Client

 This is a single-file-library that you can use to interrogate the Strava v3 API.
 It handles authentication as well as whatever API calls you want to me (as long as they are valid)